vtereshkov/xdpw/README.md

 <img src="logo.png">

-# XD Pascal with Go-style methods and interfaces
+# XD Pascal for Windows

 _Dedicated to my father Mikhail Tereshkov, who instilled in me a taste for engineering_